telerik/xaml-docs/knowledge-base/kb-dataform-comboboxfield-null-selection.md

 ## Description

-The following setup produces null value in the SelectedItem of DataFormComboBoxField on Commit button click.
+The following setup produces a `null` value in the `SelectedItem` of the RadDataFormComboBoxField on Commit button click.

 #### __[XAML]__
 {{region kb-dataform-comboboxfield-null-selection-0}}